magomimmo/modern-cljs/doc/tutorial-10.md

 We think that we coverefd enough to better undestand why `test` are so important.
-In a subsequent tutorial we're going to apply similar consideration on the client-side (i.e. CLJS and the generated JS).
+In a subsequent tutorial we're going to apply similar considerations on the client-side (i.e. CLJS and the generated JS), where the problem is doubled and in a lot of case not solved.

 # Next step - TO BE DONE